• Skip to primary navigation

 Furthermore, because AP courses only have one difficulty level, universities may find it easier to establish credit standards for AP tests.
 Colleges must decide how they will manage Standard Level and Higher Level courses for IB.

-However, for both IB and AP exams, the better your passing score, the more likely you are to receive college credit.
+However, the better your passing score for both IB and AP exams, the more likely you are to receive college credit.
 For example, an AP test score of 5 almost always earns credit, as does an IB score of 7.
 Remember this when you’re studying!

 What Is the Difference Between Honors and AP Classes?